ajeetraina/labspace-developer-productivity/labspace/07-model-runner.md

 > 💬 In the Labspace, open the **Chatbot** tab at the top of the interface.
 It points at port 5174 — the purple "Product Catalog Assistant" chat UI. **Don't** use the *Web Client* tab (port 5173) for this lab; that's a generic catalog frontend, not the chatbot, and it can show a different app if another stack is running.

+Right now, it doesn't display any data as no product has been added.

 <details>
 <summary>Optional — other UIs in this stack</summary>